Jiryeah/Horiseontal-Challenge/READme.md

 # HTML, CSS, and GIT: Code Refactor Project
 The client requested that we inspect the given code and refactor said code.
-The code has been refactored and therefore made to be more accesible.
+The code has been refactored and therefore made to be more accessible.
 Proper semantics, notes, and logical structure has been administered.
 Below, is a list of all completed criteria.